egguy/pubcrawl-optimizer/README.md

-# pub crawl optimizer
+# Pub Crawl Optimizer

 A proof of concept for a pub crawl optimizer.
 The user can input a list of pubs and the app will calculate the shortest path between all of them.

 ## Features

-- map
+- Interactive map interface for visualizing routes
-- Departure and arrival point can be set separately
+- Separate departure and arrival points configuration
-- Create the most optimal route between all pubs
+- Optimal route calculation between multiple pubs
+- Distance and estimated travel time calculation

 ## Tech stack

-- SvelteKit
+- SvelteKit - Full-stack web application framework
-- TailwindCSS
+- TailwindCSS - Utility-first CSS framework
-- Leaflet
+- Leaflet - Interactive map visualization
-- OSRM (routing engine)
+- OSRM - High-performance routing engine
-- Vroom (routing optimization)
+- Vroom - Vehicle routing optimization
-- SQLite + Drizzle
+- SQLite + Drizzle - Lightweight database with type-safe ORM

 ## Configuration